slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Don’t raise your voice, improve your argument.

 Listen as if you’re wrong.
 Ask the person trying to convince you to explain how their view works.
 If they can, you’ll learn.
 If they can’t, their position softens.
 The more we disagree, the higher the chance at least one of us is right.

+> *"Tact is the art of making a point without making an enemy."
+-- Isaac Newton [1642]*

 > *"The aim of argument should be progress, not victory."
 -- Joseph Joubert [1754]*